This post is also available in: Français

 The form tells us that Louise Roy died on the 11th of November 1928, and that she lived in St-Hyacinthe.
 Although St-Hyacinthe is not identified as being the city where the death was recorded, it is likely that it is where we will find the burial since the deceased lived there.

-Browsing the St-Hyacinthe folder in the Drouin Collection Records, we notice that it contains several sub-folders associated to different parishes.
+Browsing the St-Hyacinthe folder in the Drouin Collection Records, we notice that it contains several sub-folders associated with different parishes.
 Since we have no way of knowing which parish would contain the burial record, we will have to browse one folder at a time.
 The first folder contains the Cathédrale de St-Hyacinthe parish register.

 Since the death occurred in November, we begin our consultation among the last few images in the folder.
 It is very possible that the burial was not recorded the same day as the death, as it was common for a burial to be recorded one or two days after the death of the person.
 While browsing the register, we must keep in mind that the date of the burial could be the 12th or even the 13th of November, 1928.